 Inspire was a sledgehammer to this isolation.
 There were no sales.
 There was no show.
 It was pure giving.
 A reminder that we are not alone.
 A lesson that we are all more.
 That in our similarity, we can find our individuality.
 It truly was letting go of yourself.
 Knowing that there was nothing to fear for being who you are.
-It was permission to find your future, brave and bold, free of restraint and restriction.
+It was permission to find your future free of restraint and restriction.
 It was the purest of inspiration.

 So thank to the entire team.
 To Enna and Eric and Krista and Carla and Paul.
 To everyone helping to make it happen.
 And a special thank you to Mark, who asked me to join.
 What they pulled off was nothing short of tremendous.
 For the heart, for the inspiration.
 For the group of people they assembled and for finding a way to do exactly what they asked of us.
 In an industry filled with surface, they dared to dig deep and open themselves up for each of us to grow.

 You went a different direction?
 What do you mean you went a different direction?!?!

 I couldn’t believe my eyes, as I read and re-read the email.
 This had to be wrong.

 I had it in the bag.
 This can’t be.
 They fit the ICP!

 I didn’t understand.
 The couple came signed, sealed, and delivered.
 They were a referral from a happy client who knew the same people, hung out at the same places, and even liked the same food.
 I had it.
 I could feel it in my bones.
 Everything was flawless from start to finish.
 I cracked open my best jokes.
 I shared my best stories.
 I was the first person on their list , and my pictures were exactly what they needed.
 Only a fool could fail.
 Of course, I was that fool.